 The AT room is located at the west end of the arena, in the tunnel where the players enter the ice.
-(See map).
 Go through the tunnel, and take your first right.
 The Door is the first door on your right side labeled Training Room.
-The paramedics will also be in the tunnel for any assistance.
-The physician covering the game will be located in the suite above section B. The physician is directed to come down to the training room any time a player leaves the ice during play.
-Keys for AT room are held by ATC and the maintenance guy (Jim) during the games.
+The paramedics will be seated above section Q and will come to the training room/ice for any assistance.
+The physician covering the game will be located in section A. The physician is directed to come down to the training room any time a player leaves the ice during play.
+Keys for AT room are held by Adam Strecker ATC, Mike Lucas (VP of Business Ops), and Alex Urquhart (building manager) during the games.